 Wisconsin plans to assess the validity of the entry and exit process being put into practice.
 Our agency recognizes there may be a need to revise policies, the HLS instrument and Handbook as new data on their effectiveness becomes available.
-This supports a continuous improvement approach, an intentional practice involving goal setting, collection of evidence related to goals, reflection, and revision.36 stakeholders and targeted surveys.
+This supports a continuous improvement approach, an intentional practice involving goal setting, collection of evidence related to goals, reflection, and revision.

+Specific to this evaluation will be a data review, focus group discussions with stakeholders and targeted surveys.
 The 2016-17 school year marks the second year that Wisconsin has used the new online ACCESS for ELLs assessment.
 To insure the newly formatted assessment corresponded with states' academic standards and aligned assessments, WIDA conducted a standards setting in the fall of 2016.
 As a result, WIDA reset the proficiency cut scores, to better align proficiency expectations in English with current college and career readiness standards.
 Wisconsin has made some minor adjustments to its reclassification criteria to account for these shifts.
 Wisconsin will closely monitor the impact of this shift on a student's' ability to enter or exit EL status and will continue to involve stakeholders in this evaluation.